fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Here we see an animation of the case that we just coded, the periodic heat exchanger;
+- It is just a toy model, the Reynolds Number is very low, but you are invited to access the complete code here in this link, and play around with the parameters and definitions;
+- You can access the slides using the QR CODE at the end of this talk.
-- I have a few more examples to show to you
+- Any way, I have a few more examples to show to you...
 {{< /speaker_note >}}

 ---